MFA Authenticator: FOREVER!

 Conclusions

-I did love the MFA authenticator already, but with these kinds of improvements, I guess I am deeply in love with it!
-I can’t wait to enable them in all the production environments when it’s out of preview!
+I already loved the MFA authenticator, but with these improvements, I guess I am deeply in love with it!
+I can’t wait to enable them in all the production environments when they are out of preview!

-Because when you have enabled these options it will give you a more secure environment as it eliminates accidental MFA approvals and will give you some more location insights when you are targetted by an attack on your password.
+Enabling these options will give you a more secure environment, eliminating accidental MFA approvals, and will give you some more location insights when you are targeted by an attack on your password.

 So Wakan…. uhhh….
 MFA authenticator FOREVER!